-4.6.1 Probing sequences for open addressing
+5.6.2 Probing sequences for open addressing

 Many strategies exist for determining the sequence of slots to visit until a free one is found.
 We may describe the probe sequence as a function of the key k and of the attempt number j (in the range from 0 to N-1).
+Using a Java-like pseudocode to show argument types:

 '''

-int probe(Key k, int j);
+o int probe(Key k, int j);

-// BEHAVIOUR: return the array index to be probed at attempt <j>
+1 // BEHAVIOUR: return the array index to be probed at attempt <j>

-// for key <k>.
+2 // for key <k>.

 '''